sd18fall/Politiquestion/README.md

 The web app only requires you to run the page3.py file in the WebApp folder.

 The functions are in a file names Barebones.py.
-This file won't do anyting automatically when run.
+This file won't do anything automatically when run.
 The functions that are written for pulling API are working fairly well right now.